kyleu/databaseflow/doc/src/main/paradox/scalaExport.md

 * Launch sbt and type "run"
 * Wait for the world to compile, then hit http://localhost:4260
 * Once it loads, you'll need to create a local Database Flow account
-* Create a new connection, pointing to the database you wish to use
+* Create a new connection, pointing to the database you wish to use, and adding a project location.
 * Add your stuff, make your database changes, then hit "Refresh Schema" from the query interface
-* (optional) Add a file `./tmp/locations.txt` with `key=dir` lines telling it where to load the config
-* Load http://localhost:4260/admin/status/projects then hit "Create Scala Project"
+* Open your project on the home screen, then hit "Generate"
-* Find your newly created stuff, and make sure it in the right package and all info is correct
+* Find your newly created stuff, make sure it's in the right package, and all info is correct
 * Export that thing.